Mixed Mode Education (MME) - the facts

-To find out more about what teaching rooms have, follow this link to a full description of the levels of equipment.
-In addition, there are demos on the Blender site showing what sort of equipment the rooms have – go to The Blender on QMplus and select the “Mixed Mode basics” tab, then select the “room specifications and tech guidance” section.
+To find out more about what teaching rooms have, please visit the Timetabling Support web page.
+There are also demos on the Mixer site showing what sort of equipment the rooms have – go to The Mixer on QMplus and select the “Mixed Mode basics” tab, then select the “room specifications and tech guidance” section.

 Is this the same as Hyflex?